 Phi Delta Theta Colorado Alpha Scholarship

-A scholarship or multiple scholarships awarded to any qualifying legacy of a Colorado Alpha Phi Delt.
-All children, grandchildren, and great grandchildren are eligible.
+Applicants must be members of the Colorado Alpha Chapter of Phi Delta Theta and/or must be a qualifying legacy of a Colorado Alpha Phi Delta Theta member.
+All children, grandchildren, and great-grandchildren are eligible to apply.
 Annually, applicants are evaluated on the basis of merit (academic achievement), leadership (student government, sports, or other sponsored school activity), and financial need.